remind101/empire/README.md

 There are three phases during deployment:

 1. **Build**: This phase happens after a git push to GitHub, which triggers a docker build.
 Once the image is built, it gets tagged with the git sha that triggered the build.
+This is in contrast to systems like heroku, where the build phase always happens during the deployment process.
+The primary advantage behind Empire's philosophy, is that once a git sha has been built, deployment is nearly instant.
 2. **Release**: This phase happens when a developer triggers a deploy for a git sha via marvin.
 The git sha is resolved to a docker image, empire creates a "slug", then combines the slug and the latest config into a "release", which is then sent to the process manager to run on the cluster.
 3. **Run**: The run phase happens inside the compute cluster.
 The init system will bring up the desired instance count inside the cluster.